 The most common type of supercharger is the positive displacement "Roots" style blower.
 Many aftermarket supercharger kits use an Eaton blower which is identical to the Eaton blowers used on many factory supercharged cars.
 Inside the compact blower are two counter-rotating helical rotors with three lobes each.
 The rotor bearings are lubricated by a self-contained oil supply, so no external oil lines are needed.

-There are also centrifugal superchargers that function more like a belt-driven turbocharger.
+There are also centrifugal superchargers by ProCharger and Vortech that function like a belt-driven turbocharger.
 Like a turbo, a centrifugal blower needs to be revved up to produce boost pressure.
 It also requires an external oil supply line for lubrication.
 A centrifugal blower is about the size of a large alternator and can be mounted in any location where there is enough space.
+You can use them with or without an intercooler, but an intercooler will give you more power.

 The term "bolt-on" may be a bit misleading; there is more to installing a supercharger or turbocharger kit than just bolting on a blower.
 Increased air flow means the engine will also need more fuel and recalibrated spark timing.
 The stock fuel injectors on most engines do not have enough extra capacity to handle a big increase in air flow.
 Most aftermarket supercharger and turbocharger kits include larger replacement injectors or a parallel set of injectors to add more fuel to the engine.